waqarabbas123/React-Netflix-Clone/README.md

-using the react js
+Using the react js i can make a clone website of Netflix

-Clone website of netflix.